 - practising safer sex including using a condom or oral dam – go to Safer sex and condoms find out more

 - avoiding sex with someone who has a visible ulcer or sore on their genitals

 - having regular STI check ups for timely diagnosis and treatment

 - informing sexual partners if you are diagnosed with syphilis so that they can also be tested and treated.

 Syphilis is one of the routine blood tests for pregnant women in New Zealand.
 Treatment of syphilis early in pregnancy is very effective in preventing syphilis in the fetus.
 It is important to continue to test for syphilis if there is a risk of infection during pregnancy.

-For more advice on safe sex, STI checks and where to get them, and answers to frequently asked questions, go to Just the Facts about Sexual Health and STIs.
+For more advice on safe sex, STI checks and where to get them, and answers to frequently asked questions, go to Just the Facts.